MAHMOUDEZZ12/entrestate/src/ai/PRODUCT_BRIEF.md

-# Super Seller Suite (S3) - Product & Technical Brief
+# Entrestate - Product & Technical Brief

-This document outlines the core vision, data sources, and technical capabilities of the Super Seller Suite.
+This document outlines the core vision, data sources, and technical capabilities of the Entrestate platform.
 It serves as the primary training and reference material for all AI-driven development.

 ## 1. Core Product Vision: The "Entrestate" Real Estate Engine

-Super Seller Suite (S3) is architected to be more than just a collection of tools; it is an **intelligent, end-to-end real estate market intelligence engine**, codenamed **Entrestate**.
+Entrestate is architected to be more than just a collection of tools; it is an **intelligent, end-to-end real estate market intelligence engine**.

 Our primary mission is to build a sophisticated system that can ingest, analyze, and act upon a vast range of real estate data, as outlined in the `DATA_INGESTION_POLICY.yml`.
-While this engine will power the Super Seller Suite application for individual agents and brokerages, the core technology is designed to be productized as a standalone **SaaS offering**.
+While this engine will power the Entrestate application for individual agents and brokerages, the core technology is designed to be productized as a standalone **SaaS offering**.

 ### Standalone SaaS Product: Entrestate Search

 The ultimate goal is to leverage our data and AI capabilities to launch a new, separate product: a real estate search engine that will disrupt traditional listing sites (like Bayut, Property Finder, Zillow).
 This search engine will offer both a web interface and a chat-based experience, providing unparalleled market intelligence to consumers, investors, and other real estate companies.
-It will be powered by the same Vertex AI Search backend we are building for S3.
+It will be powered by the same Vertex AI Search backend we are building for the main app.

-### S3 Application: The Premier Use Case
+### Entrestate Application: The Premier Use Case

-The Super Seller Suite application serves as the first and primary implementation of this engine.
+The Entrestate application serves as the first and primary implementation of this engine.
 It provides real estate professionals with:
 - **Onboarding & Intelligence**: Using our search engine to provide market insights from day one.
 - **App & Tool Integration**: A suite of powerful, AI-driven tools that all draw from the central intelligence engine.
 - **Workflow Automation**: AI agents ("Pilots") that can orchestrate complex workflows across multiple tools.